 My artistic journey began when I was a child as I enjoyed drawing and seeing famous paintings from the world’s artists.
 My earliest inspiration came from painting “Entrance to The Port of Honfleur” by Georges Seurat, which impacted my endless love for art.
 My beadwork is inspired by art that move people’s hearts; I can feel the immeasurable efforts and passions of other artists.

-What are you committed to create pieces?
+What are you committed to when creating pieces?
 Describe your style of art.